thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 However, in the real world there are limitations.

-When compression springs are compressed less than roughly 20% of available deflection geometric imperfections such as minor deviation from cylindric shape or failure of the ends to be precisely perpendicular to the coil axis become a factor in the real (as opposed to theoretical) force-deflection relationship.
+When compression springs are compressed less than roughly 20% of available deflection geometric imperfections such as minor deviation from cylindrical shape or failure of the ends to be precisely perpendicular to the coil axis become a factor in the real (as opposed to theoretical) force-deflection relationship.
 For example, ends that are ground imperfectly perpendicular with the coil axis will decrease the apparent spring rate